polnops/polnops.github.io/research.markdown

 <!-- Given the recent technological advances that make it possible to put quantum systems of tens to hundreds of qubits under control, the demand to connect and interface quantum systems is imminent.  -->
 ### Telecom emitters in silicon photonics (ongoing project)
-Silicon not only plays a major role in semiconductor electronics but also offers tools to manipulate light in a scalable manner thanks to its compatibility with the advanced CMOS processes.
+Silicon not only plays a major role in semiconductor electronics but also offers tools to manipulate information in the optical domain in a scalable manner thanks to its compatibility with the advanced CMOS processes.
-In this project, we introduce quantum emitters to silicon photonics, to build an efficient interface between them that will enable on-chip quantum photonic devices such as telecom single photon sources and explore possibilities of performing photonic quantum information processing with quantum emitters in integrated photonic circuits.
+The ability to get photons to interact with each other, via quantum nonlinearity, will be crucial in building quantum information processing devices such as all-optical transistors, single photon sources, and deterministic quantum logic.
+We will introduce quantum emitters to silicon photonics, taking advantage of this mature platform to explore the possibility of building a new generation of integrated quantum photonics.

 [<img src="/images/silicon_drawings.001.png" style="width: 95%; margin-left: 0%; margin-right: 10%; margin-top: 0.5em; margin-bottom: 1em;">](/images/silicon_drawings.001.png)